ajaymarathe/ng-fontawesome/README.md

 import { NgModule } from '@angular/core';
 import { AppComponent } from './app.component';

-//import NgFontawesomeModule from ng-fontawesome import { NgFontawesomeModule } from 'ng-fontawesome';
+//import NgFontawesomeModule from ng-fontawesome-icon import { NgFontawesomeModule } from "ng-fontawesome-icon";

 @NgModule({
   declarations: [